- Retrospective on Milos, Sifnos, Serifos, Syros and Andros 2020 Trip

 Another ATV Day

-Today was my second and final day of the quad bike rental.
-Knowing I had only the south-east side of the island left to visit, I slept in a little and had breakfast slightly later at around 9 am.
+Today was my second and final day of renting a quad bike.
+Knowing I had only the southeast side of the island left to visit, I slept in a little and had breakfast slightly later, around 9 a.m.

 Faros

-My first stop of the day was at Faros Beach, located about 12km from Kamares on the opposite coastline.
-It took about 20 minutes on the ATV, the roads being surprisingly good.
-Faros itself is relatively small, but a pretty fishing village with a decent selection of accommodation and a few tavernas.
+My first stop of the day was Faros Beach, located about 12km from Kamares on the opposite coastline.
+The ATV ride took about 20 minutes, and the roads were surprisingly good.
+Faros is a relatively small but pretty fishing village with a decent selection of accommodation and a few tavernas.

 Drone Disaster (almost!)